cons0le7/Autorun-Linux/README.md

 - Open in a text editor.
 - Replace
 YOURSCRIPT.py
 with the actual name of the script you want to run.
-Ensure to remove the brackets.
 - Replace
 YOUR_SVC_NAME
 with a unique service name that does not conflict with any existing service names on your system.